BESS Dispatch Optimization for IPPs: How SoH Errors Create Revenue Leakage

-Singapore's ancillary services market — specifically Primary Reserve (PR), Contingency Reserve (CR), and Regulation services under the Energy Market Authority's (EMA) USEP framework — has been the primary revenue driver for the wave of BESS deployments commissioned between 2020 and 2024.
+Singapore's ancillary services market, specifically Primary Reserve, Contingency Reserve, and Regulation services under EMA's USEP framework, has been the main revenue driver for the wave of BESS deployments commissioned between 2020 and 2024.

-For generators holding BESS assets and trading into this market, the revenue model is straightforward in theory: commit capacity, deliver response within specification, collect payment.
-In practice, the profitability of BESS dispatch is governed almost entirely by how accurately you know your asset's true State-of-Health — and most operators don't.
+On paper, the revenue model is simple: commit capacity, deliver response within specification, collect payment.
+In practice, profitability is governed by how accurately you know your asset's true State-of-Health, and many operators do not know it as well as they think.

 Your dispatch software relies on BMS-reported SoH to calculate the usable energy window for each trading interval.
 If your 20 MWh BESS reports 85% SoH, your dispatch engine treats it as having 17 MWh usable capacity.
 That determines:

-When BMS SoH is wrong — and for assets 2+ years old, it typically is — every downstream calculation in your dispatch stack inherits the error.
+When BMS SoH is wrong, and for assets older than two years it often is, every downstream calculation in your dispatch stack inherits the error.

 Scenario A: BMS Overestimates SoH